 Deployment of a cloud-native virtualized network function includes the following three management operations:

-Onboarding of the cloud-native NF (CNF) Package
+Onboarding of the cloud-native VNF (cloud-native VNF) Package

-Instantiation of the CNF
+Instantiation of the cloud-native VNF

-Configuration of the CNF
+Configuration of the cloud-native VNF

-Onboarding of the cloud-native NF package to the management system in charge of cloud infrastructure needs to have been completed prior to instantiation of the NF.
-In this operation the CNF Package is uploaded and enabled for use; however, it is not yet in use.
+Onboarding of the cloud-native VNF package to the management system in charge of cloud infrastructure needs to have been completed prior to instantiation of the NF.
+In this operation the cloud-native VNF Package is uploaded and enabled for use; however, it is not yet in use.

-Issues related to CNF Package onboarding:
+Issues related to cloud-native VNF Package onboarding:

 There are the following issues with the existing VNF Package procedures in [1]:

 VNF package onboarding in Clause 4.3.1 is limited to uploading of VNF package to the NFVO.
-However, in order to support various existing de-facto standards for management of the cloud-native NFs, use of de-facto standards, such as Kubernetes/Docker, Helm Charts, etc., in addition to ETSI NFV-MANO should be allowed.
+However, in order to support various existing de-facto standards for management of the cloud-native VNFs, use of de-facto standards, such as Kubernetes/Docker, Helm Charts, etc., in addition to ETSI NFV-MANO should be allowed.
 It is recommended that the SA5 solutions support integration and interoperability with the de-facto standards as well as NFV-MANO.

 The triggering of onboarding of the packages is not necessarily with NM.
 It is recommended that the consumer of the onboarding service be generalized.
-In fact, from SA5 point of view the requirement is visibility into whether CNF Package is onboarded to the management system in charge of cloud infrastructure and its operational status; the onboarding process does not need to be limited to a specific procedure.
+In fact, from SA5 point of view the requirement is visibility into whether cloud-native VNF Package is onboarded to the management system in charge of cloud infrastructure and its operational status; the onboarding process does not need to be limited to a specific procedure.

 [1] specifies the VNF package enabling procedure with a reference to Clause 7.7.3 in [2] which is void.
 Clause 4.3.2 in [1] should be removed/updated accordingly.

-Instantiation of an NF is part of LCM and results in creation of a particular instance of NF using the onboarded CNF Package and creation of an MOI for the created NF instance.
-The instantiation of a cloud-native NF is initiated by an NF management service (NFMS) consumer for a specific geographical serving area.
-For the NFMS consumer to request the instantiation of the NF in a location best suited to service a specific serving area, the management system in charge of the LCM of cloud-native NFs need to have the information regarding the available locations, i.e., data centres, or sites as well as their characteristics, i.e., capability, capacity, serving area, etc.
+Instantiation of an NF is part of LCM and results in creation of a particular instance of NF using the onboarded cloud-native VNF Package and creation of an MOI for the created NF instance.
+The instantiation of a cloud-native VNF is initiated by an NF management service (NFMS) consumer for a specific geographical serving area.
+For the NFMS consumer to request the instantiation of the NF in a location best suited to service a specific serving area, the management system in charge of the LCM of cloud-native VNFs need to have the information regarding the available locations, i.e., data centres, or sites as well as their characteristics, i.e., capability, capacity, serving area, etc.

-Issues related to CNF Instantiation:
+Issues related to cloud-native VNF Instantiation:

 There are the following issues with the existing NF Instance creation procedure in Clause 7.10 of [3]: